AG7GN/networking/hamwan-arden-home-README.md

 - The AREDN image is installed and operational on your AREDN router and you can access it's web interface.
 [These instructions](https://arednmesh.readthedocs.io/en/latest/arednGettingStarted/installing_firmware.html) will guide you in getting the image installed.
 - [HamWAN](http://hamwan.org/) hardware connected to HamWAN per the [recommended configuration](http://hamwan.org/Standards/Network%20Engineering/Client%20Node%20Configuration.html).
 - You are connected to HamWAN and can access your HamWAN router's command line interface (CLI) via SSH.
 - [Ubiquiti ER-X router](https://www.ui.com/edgemax/edgerouter-x/).
-Other Ubiquiti EdgeRouters will also work, but require a more complicated configuration and may require a VLAN-aware ("managed") switch.
+Other Ubiquiti EdgeRouters will also work, but may require a more complicated configuration because the number of physical ports varies from model to model.
+Some models and may require an external VLAN-aware ("managed") switch.
 - Garden-variety home router + switch + access point device (likely your current router).
 - Internet service via a cable or DSL modem.
 Note that I'm talking about a MODEM here, not an integrated modem and router provided by your ISP.
 We want the Ubiquiti ER-X to do the routing and other related functions.
 It is possible to use an ISP-provided router, but it's more complicated than what I describe here.
 Do yourself a favor (and save some money) and return the ISP's router and get a cable modem, if you can.
 Customers who get phone service from the cable company may be stuck with the ISP's router (sorry!).
 - Familiarity with configuring your home router, HamWAN and AREDN equipment.
 - Cat5 or better ethernet cables of suitable length.
 - PC with a wired ethernet port, and you know how to configure the ethernet port on your PC with a static IP address or an automatically assigned IP address.
-We'll be doing both multiple times in this procedure.
+We'll be doing both in this procedure.

 ## Background